bridadan/bridadan.github.io/_posts/2021-06-27-hardware-accelerated-video-playback-on-the-pinephone.md

 I don't see any stutters and the audio sounds great and synced.
 The total CPU usage was 10-11% and the `gst-play-1.0` app was using 33% of one CPU according to `top`.
 Here's a brief video of the playback:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/TKQNHalxFF0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <!--break-->

-The necessary features in GStreamer are not currently present in any releases, so you need to download and compile it from source.
+The necessary features in GStreamer are not currently present in any release, so you need to download and compile it from source.
 The following commands should do that:

 ```
 git clone https://gitlab.freedesktop.org/gstreamer/gst-build.git